haowenz/FEM/README.md

          -e        INT    error threshold
          -t        INT    number of threads
-         -f        STR    seeding algorithm: "g" for group seeding and "vl" for variable-length seeding -a        INT    number of additional q-grams (only for test)
+         -f        STR    seeding algorithm: "g" for group seeding and "vl" for variable-length seeding -a               whether to use one additional q-gram (only for test)

 Input/output:
          --ref     STR    Input reference file